JacobPorter/BisPin/README.md

 - Support for input file partitioning for the hairpin recovery processing when using secondary indexes is not implemented.
 The Linux tail and head commands can be used to partition FASTQ files.
 - The hairpin recovered methylation calling is inconsistent when compared to not using hairpin recovery.
 - BisPin_extract is relatively untested.
-- BFAST gives incorrect flags for paired end mapping that indicate incorrect orientations.
+- BFAST-Gap gives incorrect flags for paired end mapping that indicate incorrect orientations.
   -These flags are for the GA converted genome
     -115 should be 83 RC
     -179 should be 147 not RC